San Cristoforo Minore, Catania

 San Cristoforo Minore is a small former-Roman Catholic church or oratory located on the piazza Turi Ferro, formerly of Santo Spirito, near the center of the city of Catania, Sicily, southern Italy.
-It is putatively now the church of San Leone and owned by the Greek Orthodox parish of Catania, but is mostly closed.
+It is putatively now the church of San Leone and owned by the Greek Orthodox parish of Catania.
 The church has a slender Baroque facade and sits on a forgotten, somewhat decrepit, urban island between streets.
 In the 18th century, the church as associated with a Catholic confraternity: the Congregazione Santissima Maria Addolorata.